Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 ## Calibration Concept

-The low budget Sensors are usually lacking of a stable measurment quality.
-To obtain reliable microclimate data a three step calibration process is implemented.
-In a first step the measurements of all sensors will be statistically analysed to identfy sensor wich produce outliers.
+The low budget Sensors are usually lacking of a stable measurement quality.
+To obtain reliable micro climate data a three step calibration process is implemented.
+In a first step the measurements of all sensors will be statistically analysed to identify sensor which produce outliers.
 In a second step the sensors will be calibrated in controlled climate settings (-15!C , 15°C and 45°C).
 Finally the sensors are calibrated against an operational running high price reference station in the field.
 For the future a machine learning approach including the radiation, azimuth, temperature and humidity as predictors for the calibrated temperature as the response variable will be used as an rolling calibration tool.

 ### Pre-Calibration